Global Maritime History – Author’s Style Guide

 2.2 Naming of vessels

+In all cases, we ask authors to respect and reflect the way that ships were referred to in the period that they are writing about.
 While ‘HMS’ as a prefix to the name of British naval vessels – ie, the abbreviation of ‘His / Her Majesty’s Ship’ – is not unknown before the 1790s when it became increasingly common in vernacular use, its use was very unusual in Admiralty or Navy Board documents or officers’ personal correspondence until well into the nineteenth century, and appears anachronistic in material concerning ships of the age of sail.
 Authors working on material between c1660 and before the 1840s should adopt the more common style of ‘HM Ship X’ and in subsequent naming ‘the X’, which is also the preferred style for identifying all naval vessels before 1660.
+When discussing non-Royal Navy ships, the use of artificial English prefixes (such as HMSwS) is to be avoided.

 2.3 Quotations and extracts